fireundubh/playwithfire/pyro.md

 - A `Description` attribute can be used to clarify each event to the user.
 This description will also be logged in the build output.
 - A `UseInBuild` attribute can be used to toggle whether the event is used.

+The `Command` element does not have any attributes.

 ### Timing